sirjonasxx/G-ExtensionStore/README.md

 * `frameworkVersion` is the version of the framework at time of compilation *(or at time of writing in case of interpreted languages)*.
 For `Native`, it is just the version of G-Earth
 * `executionCommand` is the command to execute the extension as if the submitted `extension.zip` file was extracted in the current directory.
 It has to contain `{cookie}`, `{port}` and `{filename}` and must work in all OS's in `supportedOSes`

-Note: it's possible not all of the field will be used, but they may be used in future G-Earth versions
+Note: it's possible not all of the fields will be used, but they may be used in future G-Earth versions

 ## Updating an extension